OpenTTD/website/_posts/2024-02-17-social-integration.md

 As you might know, OpenTTD is released under GPLv2.
 This is a good license for an Open Source game, as it ensures that everyone who makes a modification to the game also have to release the source for that modification.
-And, if we would like so, we can integrate that change back into the vanilla game again, allowing everyone to enjoy that modification.
+And, if we would like to, we can integrate that change back into the vanilla game again, allowing everyone to enjoy that modification.

 There is one downside of the GPLv2 license: it is not really compatible with many other licenses, as it is kinda strict in the implications.
 I am not going to delve too much into the details in this post, but just know once something is GPLv2, everything it touches has to be GPLv2 or compatible with it.